Cxxrupt/Mysql/README.md

-# Mysql
+# MySQL Command-line Application

-GIVEN a command-line application that accepts user input

-WHEN I start the application

-THEN I am presented with the following options: view all departments, view all roles, view all employees, add a department, add a role, add an employee, and update an employee role
+This is a command-line application that interacts with a MySQL database.
+It allows users to perform various actions such as viewing departments, roles, and employees, as well as adding departments, roles, employees, and updating employee roles.

+## Installation

+To use this application, please ensure that you have the following software installed:

+- MySQL Server: Install and configure MySQL Server on your machine.
+- MySQL Client: Install the MySQL Client to interact with the database from the command-line.

+Once you have installed the necessary software, follow the steps below to set up the application:

+1. Clone the repository or download the source code.
+2. Open a terminal or command prompt and navigate to the project directory.
+3. Create a new MySQL database using the provided SQL script:

+mysql -u your_username -p < database.sql

+Replace `your_username` with your MySQL username, and you will be prompted to enter your MySQL password.
+4. Update the database connection details in the application's configuration file (`config.js` or `config.json`).
+Set the host, port, username, password, and database name according to your MySQL configuration.

+## Usage

+To run the application, execute the main script from the command-line:

+node app.js

+The application will start and present you with the following options:

+1. View all departments
+2. View all roles
+3. View all employees
+4. Add a department
+5. Add a role
+6. Add an employee
+7. Update an employee role

+Select the desired option by entering the corresponding number and press Enter.

-WHEN I choose to view all departments
+### View all departments

-THEN I am presented with a formatted table showing department names and department ids
+Choosing this option will display a formatted table showing all department names and their respective IDs.

-WHEN I choose to view all roles
+### View all roles

-THEN I am presented with the job title, role id, the department that role belongs to, and the salary for that role
+Choosing this option will display a formatted table showing the job titles, role IDs, departments, and salaries for each role.

-WHEN I choose to view all employees
+### View all employees

-THEN I am presented with a formatted table showing employee data, including employee ids, first names, last names, job titles, departments, salaries, and managers that the employees report to
+Selecting this option will show a formatted table with employee data, including employee IDs, first names, last names, job titles, departments, salaries, and the managers they report to.

-WHEN I choose to add a department
+### Add a department

-THEN I am prompted to enter the name of the department and that department is added to the database
+This option allows you to add a new department to the database.
+You will be prompted to enter the name of the department, and it will be added to the database.

-WHEN I choose to add a role
+### Add a role

-THEN I am prompted to enter the name, salary, and department for the role and that role is added to the database
+When selecting this option, you will be prompted to enter the name, salary, and department for the new role.
+Upon providing the required information, the role will be added to the database.

-WHEN I choose to add an employee
+### Add an employee

-THEN I am prompted to enter the employee’s first name, last name, role, and manager, and that employee is added to the database
+Choosing this option will prompt you to enter the employee's first name, last name, role, and manager.
+After entering the necessary details, the employee will be added to the database.

-WHEN I choose to update an employee role
+### Update an employee role

-THEN I am prompted to select an employee to update and their new role and this information is updated in the database
+Selecting this option will prompt you to select an employee from a list and provide their new role.
+Once you have made the selection, the employee's role will be updated in the database.

+## Conclusion

+This command-line application provides a convenient interface for managing departments, roles, and employees in a MySQL database.
+You can view existing data, add new records, and update employee roles easily.
+Feel free to explore the application and utilize its features to interact with your MySQL database efficiently.